How To Plan the Perfect Rottnest Island day trip

 Quokkas are the main reason people decide to take a Rottnest Island Day Trip.
 And who could blame them?
 Friendly, smiling little creatures with tiny hands, quokkas are one of the cutest animals you’ll ever see.
+But what else should go on your Rottnest Island Day trip itinerary?
+Read on for a bunch more ideas and why we think Rottnest Island is the perfect day out from Perth.

 Is Rottnest Island Worth Visiting?